 - Attributes: What defines your object types (objects inherit them).
 Like fields or custom fields (Name, RAM, Storage).

 - References: Relations and dependencies between objects.
 If you own a laptop, you have a reference to it (you own it).
 Like issue links, though they serve a different purpose.

 The best way to start quickly is to use the starting from scratch tutorial.
 It will show you the basics, essentially taking you from zero to hero.
 If you don't have time and want to see a ready object schema, take the ITSM tutorial.

-Assets is part of Jira Service Management Data Center 4.15 and later, but you can also download it at no extra cost for earlier versions of Jira Service Management Data Center, and also for Jira Software Data Center.
+Insight is part of Jira Service Management Data Center 4.15 and later, but you can also download it at no extra cost for earlier versions of Jira Service Management Data Center, and also for Jira Software Data Center.
 If you’re on one of these earlier versions, it’s best to see our FAQ for answers to any questions you might have.

-Learn more about Assets
+Learn more about Insight

 If you’re curious to learn more, here are some pages for you: